cesargb/laravel-magiclink/README.md

 )->url;
 ```

-### Http Reponse
+### Http Response Action

 Through the `ResponseAction` action we can access private content without need
 login.
 Its constructor accepts as argument the
 [HTTP response](https://laravel.com/docs/master/responses)
-which will be the response of the petition.
+which will be the response of the request.

 Examples: